pvslav/portfolio/SQL/DATA_CLEANING.md

 ![salary_cleaned](/SQL/images/salary_cleaned.png)

 ## Step 4.
 Clean the company_name column
 As  we can  seen,  the column "company_name" contains some unnecessary characters that needs to be removed.
-We can do this using the following query
+We can do this using the following query.
 ````sql
 UPDATE cleaned_jobs
 SET company_name =